jletroui/FrcJavaKoans/README.md

      */
 ```

 These lines are forming what's called a 'comment'.
 A comment is a piece of information that is ignored by Java.
 It is not code.
 It is very useful for documenting your code while you are writing Java.
-The Java FRC Koans are putting instructions for you in comments.
-You can find the goal of the exercise at the top of each such comment: `Display 'Hello!' in the console.`.
+The master is putting each Koan's instructions for you in such a comment.
+You can find the goal of the koan at the top of each such comment: `Display 'Hello!' in the console.`.
 The console is the simplest way for a Java program to communicate with you by displaying simple text in a terminal.
-Remember what was displayed when running the Koan?
+Remember what was displayed when running the Koans?
 You saw this bit:

 ```
 Console: